 My Rating: 2 out of 5

-I received a digital Advance Reading Copy of this book from Turner Publishing in exchange for my honest opinion.
+I would like to thank Turner Publishing for sending me a digital Advance Reading Copy of this book in exchange for my honest opinion.
 This has in no way impacted my review.